mattermost/docs/source/help/getting-started/signing-in.md

 #### GitLab Single-Sign-On (SSO)

 When enabled by your System Admin, you can sign in using your GitLab account using a one-click sign in option.

-GitLab SSO lets you create teams, create accounts on teams, and sign in to teams using one username, email address, and password that works across everything on the server.
+#### LDAP Sign In (Enterprise Edition)

+When enabled by your System Admin, you can sign in with your LDAP credentials.
+This lets you use the same username and password for Mattermost that you use for various other company services.

 ## Switching Teams

-When you've used the same email address to sign up and sign in to multiple teams, you can switch among those teams using the **Main Menu**, accessed by clicking the three dots in the top header of any team site on the server.
-By default, devices remember which teams you have signed into for 30 days.
+You can switch between teams you have joined using the **Main Menu**, accessed by clicking the three dots in the top header of any team site on the server.

 ## Logging Out